ginseng666/Abgeordnete-MPs-Austria-1920-2021/README.md

 <br>
 <br>
 br_complete.json: the fields for the 2.
-Chamber (Bundesrat, members are appointed by the regional parliaments) are mostly the same, with three differences:
+Chamber (Bundesrat, members are appointed by the regional parliaments) are mostly the same, with four differences:

 * the id starts with "br_"
 * the field "nr" is renamed "br" (for Bundesrat): array; contains objects of each independent time period the person held a seat in the second chamber; the object itself contains the "club" the person was a member of, the start and the end date (strings; dd.mm.yyyy); if the person holds currently a seat, "end" = "ongoing"